dvdvgt/dvdvgt.github.io/content/posts/autodiff.md

 date = "2025-02-26"
 +++

-Recently, I was fascinated by the ideas presented in the wounderfull [video](https://www.youtube.com/watch?v=QwFLA5TrviI) by [Computerphile](https://www.youtube.com/@Computerphile) on YouTube.
+Recently, I was fascinated by the ideas presented in the wonderful [video](https://www.youtube.com/watch?v=QwFLA5TrviI) by [Computerphile](https://www.youtube.com/@Computerphile) on YouTube.
 It is about automatically computing the derivatives.
 I found the idea and concept very interesting and tried to re-iterate them in more detail and more formally here.